Q: Do you believe in Jesus?

 Sadly, many churches no longer hold fast to the faith of their fathers and mothers.
 Some even criticize traditional Anglicans for remaining apart to maintain the faith and the Apostolic Succession.
 To the critics we say, "We believe what you used to believe.
 We worship the way you used to worship.
 If you were right then, we are right now."

-We are traditional Anglicans.
+We are classical Anglicans.
 What does that mean?
 It means more than simply being stuck in the past, it means preserving something vitally important for the future.

-The Diocese of the West is a group of churches seeking to spread the Christian Gospel through traditional worship, fellowship, family values and service.
+The Diocese of the West is a body of Anglo-Catholic parishes in the Western United States.
+Our mission is to spread the Christian Gospel through classic worship, fellowship, family values and works of charity.